 So, consider offering a month-to-month option or making it easy for tenants to terminate their lease as needed if you’re looking to attract a high-paying tenant to your property.
 Your flexibility could mean the difference between them signing a lease and looking elsewhere for a place to live.

-If you have a website for your rental property business (or even a social media site) you can use it to set yourself apart from other landlords in your area.
+If you have a website for your rental property business (or even a social media site), you can use it to set yourself apart from other landlords in your area.

-Think about what makes your business different from the rest, and advertise that.
+Consider what makes your business different from the rest, and advertise that.
 For example, if you regularly support a specific cause, you can mention that cause to attract high-paying tenants.
 Doing so can be particularly helpful in attracting people who are more likely to pay a higher rate if they know their money is going to a good cause.

 Following the tactics outlined here can help you attract the high-paying tenants you want to your properties.
 On top of that, these tactics will give you a clear competitive advantage because not many landlords are taking the time to implement them.

 Owning and operating a rental business can be an overwhelming and time-consuming task.
 If it’s not your full-time job, keeping up with the day-to-day tasks of managing rental properties could be challenging.
 As such, many property owners with several rentals opt to hire full-service property management.